Category:Standing Committees of the University Senate

 - Obtain a report from the Open Access advisory board concerning activities, and long-range planning for Open Access at KU.

-- Seek information from the KU faculty, staff, and students about their concerns by, for example, monitoring audience participation at the Dean of the Libraries “State of the Libraries” presentation.
+- Seek information from the KU faculty, staff, and students about their concerns.
 Report issues and recommendations for action to SenEx. (ongoing)

-- Convene an open meeting with Libraries faculty and staff, including liaisons to academic departments, in the fall semester.
-Report issues and recommendations for action to SenEx by 12/1/13.
+- Convene an open meeting with Libraries faculty and staff in the fall semester.
+Report issues and recommendations for action to SenEx by 12/1/14.

-- According to the Open Access Policy for University of Kansas Scholars, that policy should be reviewed every three years.
-The policy was last revised and updated March 2010.
-Report back to SenEx by December 1, 2012.
+- FY2017 Committee.
+According to the Open Access Policy for University of Kansas Scholars, that policy should be reviewed every three years.
+The policy was last revised and updated in FY2014.
 In addition to a general report on the level of acceptance of this policy and issues encountered in getting it established, the review should address the following:

-- How well is has been accepted by publishers; which publishers do not support the policy, and whether this has contributed to researchers being unable to put their work in the repository
+- How well it has been accepted by publishers, which publishers do not support the policy, and whether this has contributed to researchers being unable to put their work in the repository;

-- Whether there particular disciplines or research areas that are “underrepresented” in the repository
+- Whether there are particular disciplines or research areas that are “underrepresented” in the repository.

-- Monitor the effects of the recent library reorganization.
-Identify and report major changes in the services to the university community.
+- Continue to monitor the effects of the recent library reorganization.
+Identify major changes in the services to all campuses of the university community and report these changes to SenEx.